jamiedsmith95/rewin/README.md

 ```
 The main options that can be set are for the reference window itself and for the floating list.
-If not set the default values are used.
+These are optional and if not set default values are used.